umerk4466/Battery-Notifier/README.md

 # BatteryNotifier
-This Python Program will remind you when to plug in or plug off the charger of your laptop.
+This Program will remind you when to plug in or plug off the charger of your laptop to maintain healthy battery.

-After executing, This program will run in the background and will send you reminder window with beep, only on below conditions:
+After executing program, this will run in the background and will keep checking given below conditions after every 20 minutes:
 * Battery is less then 45% and charger is not plugged in.
 * Battery is more than 80% and charger is plugged in.

+if any of the above condition is true then program will send you reminder window with beep.

 ## Getting Started